dwsla/surety-php/readme.md

 	$show = $surety->show($file);

-	// it will return a StartupDevs\Surety\Model\Show
+	// it will return a Dws\Surety\Model\Show
-	// or throw an StartupDevs\Surety\SuretyException
+	// or throw an Dws\Surety\SuretyException

-	// the StartupDevs\Surety\Model\Show has the following properties echo $show->url; # the url string
+	// the Dws\Surety\Model\Show has the following properties echo $show->url; # the url string
     echo $show->asn1_token; # the asn1_token string
     echo $show->timestamp; # the timestamp string